 Each round, when your turn comes up, the computer goes down your list, giving you your highest ranked available (undrafted) player, subject to the roster-balancing rules.
 The purpose of these rules is to give you a starter at each position before you start receiving second string players.
 For example, if you think a good shortstop is very important you might rank 4 of them in your top 10 choices.
 Once you get one shortstop we skip the next shortstops listed and draft your highest ranked non-shortstops in subsequent rounds.
 However, since you need 3 outfielders, and 5 pitchers to fill your rotation, we will NOT skip over outfielders until you have 3 of them, and will NOT skip over any regular pitchers you've listed until you have received 5 of them.
-At the end of round 15, or possibly later if you've used the "plus" option discussed at the end of this draft packet, you should have one C, 1B, 2B, 3B, SS, three OF's, five regular pitchers, one short reliever, and a player from our DH list or an extra 1B or OFer to bat as a DH.
+At the end of round 14, or possibly later if you've used the "plus" option discussed at the end of this draft packet, you should have one C, 1B, 2B, 3B, SS, three OF's, five regular pitchers, and one short reliever.